armory/docs/content/en/plugins/github-integration/install/configure.md

 4. Verify that the Deck UI is showing the plugin's Commit Status notification type in the notification settings for your pipelines and the Commit Statuses are being created in GitHub.

-## GitHub Commit Status pipeline stage

-The GitHub Commit Status pipeline stage allows you to create a GitHub Commit Status in a repository using the GitHub App accounts configured in the plugin without the need to configure a notification block in your pipelines and viewing the execution status of the stage in your pipeline's execution details.

-Configure the **Github Integration Commit Status Stage** as in the following screenshot:

-{{< figure src="/images/plugins/github/commitStatus.png" >}}

-* **GitHub Repo**: (Required) The full repository name including the GitHub Org.
-For example myorg/mygithubrepo.
-* **Commit Ref**: (Required) The commit reference.
-Can be a commit SHA, branch name (heads/BRANCH_NAME), or tag name (tags/TAG_NAME).
-* **Status**: (Required) The state of the status.
-Can be one of: error, failure, pending, success.
-* **Context**: (Required) A string label to differentiate this status from the status of other systems.
-This field is case-insensitive.
-* **Description**: (Optional) A short description of the status.